-- The ability to make payments at 7-Eleven and Family Dollar Store is also continuing to grow. - Customer Care office and field staff are crosstraining to better understand the other's interaction with customers and to improve communication. - Customers are continuing to take advantage of the District's electronic payment options.
-61% of all payments made by customers were done electronically in 2019. - Truebill, the customer information system, is updated for the new water rate structure and water rates for 2020. - Staff is working to implement revised policies related to SB 998 approved by the Board of Directors on January 13, 2020.
+- Truebill, the customer information system, is updated for the new water rate structure and water rates for 2020. - Staff is working to implement revised policies related to SB 998 approved by the Board of Directors on January 13, 2020.
 This bill requires additional procedures for dealing with delinquent customers.
-The District must be in compliance with it on February 1, 2020. - Remodeling and re-equipping of the open area on both floors of the main office are being designed and priced.
+The District must be in compliance with it on February 1, 2020. - Contracts for remodeling and re-equipping of the open area on both floors of the main office were awarded by the Board in April and are well underway.
+The lobby and Customer Care area are targeted to be ready if the lobby opens on May 26, 2020.